-Appendix A: Resolution 13/06 On a scientific and management framework on the Conservation of sharks species caught in association with IOTC managed fisheries
+Appendix B: Resolution 13/06 On a scientific and management framework on the Conservation of sharks species caught in association with IOTC managed fisheries by IOTC

-Appendix B: Resolution 12/09 On the conservation of thresher sharks (family Alopiidae) caught in association with fisheries in the IOTC area of competence
+. " .
+D 1 11 42/22 0 1/ Appendix C: Resolution 12/09 On the conservation of thresher sharks (family Alopiidae) caught in association with

-Appendix C: Resolution 05/05 Concerning the conservation of sharks caught in association with fisheries managed by IOTC
+Appendix D: Resolution 05/05 Concerning the conservation of sharks caught in association with fisheries managed

-Appendix D: Resolution 12/04 On the conservation of marine turtles
+Appendix E: Resolution 12/04 On the conservation of marine turtles observer scheme of IOTC

-Appendix E: Resolution 12/06 On reducing the incidental bycatch of seabirds in longline fisheries
+Appendix F: Resolution 12/06 On reducing the incidental bycatch of seabirds in longline fisheries